Björgólfur Thor: Early life and career

 Björgólfur Thor is heir to a long family legacy in Icelandic business and politics.
 His great-grandfather was the legendary Danish-born Icelandic entrepreneur Thor Jensen, who helped introduce industrial capitalism to the country in the early years of the twentieth century.
 The eighth of Thor Jensen's eleven children was Björgólfur's grandmother Margrét Þorbjörg Thors Hallgrímsson, whose daughter Þóra Hallgrímsson had Björgólfur as her only child by her third husband Björgólfur Guðmundsson.

-Björgólfur Thor grew up in the Reykjavík suburb of Vesturbær.
-A sketch of Björgólfur Thor's early life is offered by Ármann Þorvaldsson:
+He grew up in the Reykjavík suburb of Vesturbær.

-His rare self-confidence made him stand out.
+A sketch of Björgólfur Thor's early life is offered by Ármann Þorvaldsson: "His rare self-confidence made him stand out.
 He was immensely physically strong and bench pressed over 450 pounds.
 He was an entrepreneur from early on, and by the age of 11 he was delivering newspapers in the early hours of the morning.
 A year later he was a delivery boy at the University of Iceland and, at 13, was running his own home video delivery service.
 While still in high school, he was running a nightclub in Reykjavík and organised the first Oktoberfest beer festival in Iceland.
 After high school, he studied business in New York.
-Fluent in several languages, and with an unusual ability to both blend in and stand out, he embodied Iceland's internationalism.

-Graduating from the prestigious Commercial College of Iceland in 1987, he followed in the footsteps of some of his siblings and moved to the US, in a move he has portrayed as an attempt to escape an Iceland where he felt an outsider.
+Fluent in several languages, and with an unusual ability to both blend in and stand out, he embodied Iceland's internationalism."Graduating from the prestigious Commercial College of Iceland in 1987, he followed in the footsteps of some of his siblings and moved to the US, in a move he has portrayed as an attempt to escape an Iceland where he felt an outsider.
 He began higher education at the University of California, San Diego, later transferring to The Stern School of Business at New York University, graduating with a B.S. in marketing in 1991.

-While studying, Björgólfur Thor took a variety of vacation jobs, including managing events at Reykjavík's two biggest clubs: Tunglið and Skuggabarinn.
+He took a variety of vacation jobs, including managing events at Reykjavík's two biggest clubs: Tunglið and Skuggabarinn.
 As a result, in 1991, he met Kristín Ólafsdóttir, now a film-maker; they married in 2010.
 They have three children, Daniel (b.
 2005), Lorenz (b.
 2009), and Bentina (b.
 2011).
 They currently live primarily in London, United Kingdom.